THE BIKE RIDE FOR BRAIN CANCER PEDALLED 250KMS FROM SYDNEY TO THE HUNTER VALLEY TO RAISE MUCH NEEDED FUNDS

 What you will experience

-Day 1 will see riders cover 146km from Barker College in Hornsby via the scenic Hawkesbury River region and gateway to the vineyards of the Hunter Valley, before reaching their overnight accommodation at the Crowne Plaza Resort in the Hunter Valley.
+Riders will depart Barker College in Hornsby on a 146km journey via the scenic Hawkesbury River region to their overnight accommodation at the Crowne Plaza Resort in the heart of the Hunter Valley wine country.
 In the evening, ABC sports presenter, Niav Owens, will host a buffet dinner introducing guest speakers along with video highlights from the day’s ride.